hihiyo7/Oopseeu/README.md

 # Oopseeu
 Hi~!
-We are OopSeeu!
+We are OopSeeu!\n
-AI in Gaghon University and Open Source term project
+AI in Gaghon University and Open Source term project\n